DreadPirateFlint/whyd/README.md

 # whyd — CLI for What Have You Done?!

-This is a command line utility designed to be used in conjunction with [What Have You Done?!](https://www.whyd.io), an incredibly flexible time tracking solution that also has unix command line plus an ios application.
+This is a command line utility designed to be used in conjunction with [What Have You Done?!](https://www.whyd.io), an incredibly flexible time tracking solution that also has a unix command line and iOS application.

 This repository is for the command-line utility which includes zsh tab completion.